 Document Control Procedures

 Document control is a specialized function.
-An organization’s document control system is a set or collection of procedures that define the various functions needed for effective document control.
+An organization’s document control system is a set or collection of procedures defining the tasks needed for effective document control.
 Document control procedures based on best practices are standardized in a document control procedure manual and then distributed to the organization.
-In this way, all employees know the exact procedure they have to follow for any type of document they are working on or need to work on.
+In this way, all employees know the exact procedure they must follow for any document they are working on or need to work on.

 Types of Procedures

-All the relevant procedures that make up the effective document management and control strategy for an organization are documented in the control procedures manual.
+All the relevant procedures that make up an organization’s effective document management and control strategy are documented in the control procedures manual.

 Document Creation

-For each type of document, the document creation procedure defines the particular employee who will create the document and how it will be created.
-The procedure will also define the document formatting, including the information to be included in the header and footer, naming conventions, and other relevant details.
+The document creation procedure defines the employee who will create the document and how it will be created for each type of document.
+The procedure will also describe the document formatting, including the information to be included in the header and footer, naming conventions, and other relevant details.

 Initial Document Review and Approval

-For each type of document, the document review and approval procedure defines who reviews and approves a document after it is created.
+The document review and approval procedure defines who reviews and approves a document after it is created for each document.
 The procedure includes the important parts of the document that require special attention during the review and approval process.
-The procedure also includes the method to indicate the status of review and approval.
+The procedure also provides a method of indicating the review and approval status.

 Document Revision

 For documents that require revision on a periodic or as-needed basis, the document review procedure defines who can initiate or request document revisions and who makes the actual revisions.
-The procedure also includes the method to be used for recordings information related to version control such as document owner, revision number, and chronological information such as date of current revision and next review date.
+The procedure also includes the method to be used for recording information related to version control, such as document owner, revision number, and chronological information, such as date of current revision and next review date.

 Revised documents also need to undergo review and approval before they are published.